12 Bob Haircut Trends That Are Going To Be Everywhere This Year

 In recent years, the jaw-skimming hairstyle has taken cue from European influencers (think the “Italian” and “French” bobs) and even geometric shapes, like the “box” bob.
 This year, hairstylists predict that it will continue to evolve.

-Whether you’re down for a chin-grazer or something longer, here’s all the bob inspiration you’ll ever need this year, courtesy of top hairstylists.
+Whether you’re keen for a chin-grazer or something longer, here’s all the bob inspiration you’ll ever need this year, courtesy of some of London’s top hairstylists.

 AdvertisementADVERTISEMENT